walles/riff/README.md

 - Do `git show -b 77c8f77` and think about what rule we should use to highlight the leading spaces of the `+ refined` and `+ page` lines at the end of the file.
-- When special highighting an expansion, highlight the added parts in green reverse, rather than black reverse.
-Testcase: `git show 7ea6877`
-- Handle plain non-git diff files
+- Do `git show 57f27da` and think about what rule we should use to get the REVERSE vs reversed() lines highlighted.
+- Add test for never changing the number of lines in the input, that messes up `git add -p` behavior.
 - Think about how to visualize an added line break together with some indentation on the following line.
-- Do `git show 57f27da` and think about what rule we should use to get the REVERSE vs reversed() lines highlighted.
-- Make sure we highlight the output of `git log -p` properly.
-If we get something unexpected, maybe just go back to :initial?
 - Make sure we highlight the output of `git show --stat` properly
 - Make sure we can handle a git conflict resolution diff.
 File format is described at http://git-scm.com/docs/git-diff#_combined_diff_format.
-- Given two files on the command line, we should pass them and any options on to `diff` and highlight the result.
 - Given three files on the command line, we should pass them and any options on to `diff3` and highlight the result